Partnership: East Asia

+China

 Hong Kong

 A partnership in Hong Kong is a business entity formed by the Hong Kong Partnerships Ordinance, which defines a partnership as "the relation between persons carrying on a business in common with a view of profit" and is not a joint stock company or an incorporated company.
 If the business entity registers with the Registrar of Companies it takes the form of a limited partnership defined in the Limited Partnerships Ordinance.
 However, if this business entity fails to register with the Registrar of Companies, then it becomes a general partnership as a default.

 Europe

 United Kingdom limited partnership

 A limited partnership in the United Kingdom consists of: